17 top European summer festivals in September

 Party it up to dance and electronic music with the stunning Amsterdam skyline as your backdrop when you head to the Pacha Festival.

-The 2016 lineup sees pioneers and rising talent such as Martin Solveig, ANOTR and Benny Rodrigues playing live sets in the Ibiza-like atmosphere.
-The stages are elaborate and be sure to check out the popular hippie market for unique fashion and accessories.
+The 2016 lineup saw pioneers and rising talent such as Martin Solveig, ANOTR and Benny Rodrigues playing live sets in the Ibiza-like atmosphere.
+The stages are elaborate and the chill-out areas are massive.
+Oh, and be sure to check out the popular hippie market for unique fashion and accessories.

 Buy tickets to Pacha